Netanyahu conundrum faces Iranian riddle

 It was thanks to his father's teaching work in the United States that Netanyahu developed one of his important political tools - fluent English that he has used to great effect to woo influential audiences, notably in the U.S. Congress.

 After studying at a U.S. high school, he returned to Israel for his military service.
-He served in special forces - the same unit his charismatic brother fought and died in.
+He served in the elite special forces - the same unit his charismatic brother fought and died in.

 Yonatan became a national hero after he was killed in 1976 in a daring raid to free more than 100 Israelis being held by pro-Palestinian hijackers at Entebbe Airport, in Uganda.